ecotoxxplorer/galaxyserver/index.md

 Remember, slurm is originally meant for a cluster computing environment but here, we are setting it up for a single workstation.

-So, after copying the slurm.conf file or creating it in /etc/slurm-llnl, we can run the following commands to run and test slurm:
+So, after copying the slurm.conf file or creating it in /etc/slurm-llnl, we can run the following commands to bring slurm up:
 ```
 $ sudo /etc/init.d/slurmctld start
 $ sudo /etc/init.d/slurmd start